-servicesaustralia.gov.au/carerpayment or call us on the Disability, sickness and carers line (page 55).
+servicesaustralia.gov.au/carerpayment or call us on the Disability, sickness and carers line (page 56).

-- A claimant must be providing constant care for: - a person who has a physical, intellectual or psychiatric disability, or - a disabled adult who has a dependent child in their care.
+- Claimant must be providing constant care for: - a person who has a physical, intellectual or psychiatric disability, or - a disabled adult who has a dependent child in their care.
 If the child is aged 6 or over, a person must qualify for and receive Carer Allowance for the child, or - a child with a severe disability or a severe medical condition, or - 2 or more children with disability or medical condition, or - a disabled adult and one or more children, each with a disability or medical condition, or - a child with severe disability or severe medical condition on a short term or episodic basis. - Parents exchanging care of 2 or more children under a parenting plan may also qualify if each child has a severe disability, severe medical condition, disability or medical condition.
 Each parent must have care of one of the children at all times. - The person being cared for must: - be assessed as having a physical, intellectual or psychiatric disability under the Adult Disability Assessment Tool, or - be assessed as having a severe disability or severe medical condition under the Disability Care Load Assessment (Child) Determination, and - meet the care receiver income and assets tests. - The carer doesn't need to live with the care receiver, but must be providing constant care in a private home of the care receiver. - May be paid during a period of respite for up to 63 days in a calendar year. - Former Wife Pension recipients who transferred to Carer Payment on 20 March 2020 retain qualification for Carer Payment as long as they continue to receive Carer Allowance.

-- Claimant and care receiver must be Australian residents and in Australia on the day the claim is made unless claiming under an International Social Security Agreement. - Available to newly arrived migrants after 104 weeks in Australia as an Australian resident (some exemptions may apply). - May be paid for up to 6 weeks of a temporary absence from Australia or longer if the person has to travel to study or train as part of their full-time Australian course or Australian Apprenticeship.

-Different rules may apply if a person is covered by an International Social Security Agreement.
+- Claimant and care receiver must be Australian residents (page 55). - Available to new Australian residents after 104 weeks in Australia as an Australian resident (some exemptions may apply). - May be paid for up to 6 weeks of a temporary absence from Australia or longer if the person has to study or train overseas as part of their full-time Australian course or Australian Apprenticeship. - Different rules may apply if a person is covered by an International Social Security Agreement.
 For more information go to servicesaustralia.gov.au/international

 Status Basic rate (per fortnight) Typical total rate (per fortnight)

-Single \$882.20 \$967.50
+Single \$900.80 \$987.60

-Partnered \$665.00 \$729.30
+Partnered \$679.00 \$744.40